 Prompt: Now, think about a dream you have.
 It can be something you’ve wanted to do at home or school, etc. Write it down in the space where it says “goal” on your worksheet.

 Next, think about how you can make that happen.
 What do you need to do, or do you need help with in order to make that goal a reality?
 When you have some ideas, write them in the next spaces provided.

 Sometimes fear can get in the way of going for a goal.
 You should encourage your students to pinpoint and identify the source of their fear from the start so they don’t create obstacles for reaching their goal.

-After your students complete a goal setting worksheet, make copies to keep on hand to review.
+After your students complete a goal setting worksheet, make copies to keep on hand for review.
 Encourage students to take their worksheet home and keep it in a place they can see it every day, perhaps as part of their social emotional learning journal.

 - Rosie Revere Engineer by Andrea Beaty

 - Salt in His Shoes by Deloris Jordan, Roslyn M. Jordan

 - My Magical Dreams by Becky Cummings